Issue No. 197. - November 3 , 2000.

 failed to bring all the election paperwork.

-Organisers planned that each voter would spend 50 seconds in
+Organisers planned that each voter would spend 50

 the voting booth.
 However, this estimate proved overly ambitious;